Care and Feeding is Slate’s parenting recommendation column. Have a query for Care and Feeding? Submit it right here.

 Pricey Care and Feeding,

-Submit your inquiries to Care and Feeding right here.
+Operating into dress-up bother?
+We’re right here to assist together with your costume and sweet conundrums.
+Submit your questions on Spooky Season parenting and household life right here.
 It’s nameless!
 (Questions could also be edited for publication.)

 Pricey Care and Feeding,